puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

 ####Database Servers
 The console requires several mySQL databases and users, and of course a mySQL server.
 The installer will create, configure and install these wherever you direct it to.
 The [installation instructions](http://docs.puppetlabs.com/pe/2.7/install_basic.html#console-questions) provide complete information on the various options for set up and configuration of the databases.

 The mySQL database and server are vital to the functioning of the console.
-To keep things secure and robust, you should consult one of the many available hardening guides and security best practices ([such as these guidelines, for example](http://dev.mysql.com/doc/refman/5.0/en/security-guidelines.html)).
+To keep things secure and robust, you should consult one of the many available hardening guides and security best practices ([such as these guidelines](http://dev.mysql.com/doc/refman/5.0/en/security-guidelines.html)).

 It probably goes without saying that you should not use this mySQL server instance for anything but the console.